 Having travelled extensively through many developing countries, Carol has photographed and written about the needs of children and their families living with the effects of poverty.
 It is Carol's mission to tell these stories and move people with resources towards a joyful gift of support.

-Tricia Shaw holds a Bachelor of Commerce degree from the University of Toronto where her studies focused on accounting and economics.
+Tricia Baboolal holds a Bachelor of Commerce degree from the University of Toronto where her studies focused on accounting and economics.
 After graduation she worked at KPMG LLP, one of the largest multinational accounting firms, in the Toronto audit practice.
 She led audit teams in executing financial statement audits for public and private clients reporting under Canadian and U.S. GAAP in the manufacturing and distribution sectors with sales in the range of $20 million to $900 million.
 While working at KPMG, she obtained her Chartered Accountant designation.

 In 2008 Tricia joined ap Valuations Limited, a boutique valuation firm, as an Associate and began pursuing a Chartered Business Valuator designation which was achieved in November 2012.